-Beautify or minify HTML code online for free.
-Auto-indents nested tags, formats attributes, and produces clean readable HTML output — instant, no installation needed.
+Beautify or minify HTML online.
+Auto-indents nested tags, formats attributes, and produces clean, readable output instantly — no installation.

 What is HTML Formatter?